VBot2410/vacuum_bot/README.md

 **Note**: Do not close the gmapping launch until saving the map.

 ## Recording Bag files and how to Enable/Disable Recording:
-Running the above command sets the record argument in launch file to *false* by default.
+Running the demo launch command sets the record argument in launch file to *false* by default.
 To enable rebag recording, simply add **record:=true** to the launch command.</br >
 The new commands will be:
 ```
 $ cd ~/catkin_ws